stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This tooling supports the [validate](https://opentofu.org/docs/cli/commands/validate/) and [test](https://opentofu.org/docs/cli/commands/test/) features of TF.
 Each unit includes a test configuration, so that you can run immediately run tests on the module as soon as it is created.

-Each test run creates and then immediately destroys resources without storing the state.
-To ensure that temporary test copies of units do not conflict with other copies of the resources, the test setup in the units sets the value of `tft_edition` to a random string with the prefix `tt`.
+Each test specifies either `plan` or `apply`.
+Every run of an `apply` test will create and then destroy resources without storing the state.
+To ensure that these temporary copies do not conflict with other copies of the resources, the test setup in the units sets the value of `tft_edition` to a random string with the prefix `tt`.
 This means that the `handle` becomes a new value for each test run.

 To validate a unit before any resources are deployed, use the `tft:validate` task: